isomerpages/nlb-reference/_business-management/Continuous Learning.md

 <b><font style="color:#4372d6;">Seven Essential Elements of a Lifelong-learning Mind-set</font></b><br>
 To thrive in the rapidly changing workplace environment, employees must embrace lifelong learning and continually increase their knowledge, skills, and competencies.
 This article presents seven practices to help employees be mindful of their career paths and succeed.
-The seven practices are: focussing on growth and developing a growth mindset, becoming a serial master, stretching outside your comfort zone, building a personal zone, owning your development, taking charge of your learning, and doing what you love and staying vital.
+The seven practices are: focusing on growth and developing a growth mindset, becoming a serial master, stretching outside your comfort zone, building a personal zone, owning your development, taking charge of your learning, and doing what you love and staying vital.

 Brassey, Jacqueline, Nick van Dam and Katie Coates.
 “Seven Essential Elements of a Lifelong-learning Mind-set.” *McKinsey &amp; Company*, February 19, 2019. [https://www.mckinsey.com/business-functions/people-and-organizational-performance/our-insights/seven-essential-elements-of-a-lifelong-learning-mind-set](https://www.mckinsey.com/business-functions/people-and-organizational-performance/our-insights/seven-essential-elements-of-a-lifelong-learning-mind-set)